 The need to support additional functionality without (much) additional cost is an engineering challenge, and for lawn cutting manufacturers could take a number of possible routes.
 Vision-based systems are likely to become more common in commercial products because cameras, such as those found in web-cams and phones, are already cheap.
 The processing overheads required to process the images might be met using application-specific silicon, or newer more capable processes at the sub-five-dollar level, with appropriate algorithms.

-Alternatively, cloud-based computing as a back haul may attractive.
+Alternatively, cloud-based computing as a back haul may be attractive.
 This allows more powerful computing to do the hard work remotely, while sharing the cost among all product owners.
 If challenges due to wireless connectivity in large gardens could be resolved - as they surely will - there are many attractive features that make this idea compelling.
 As well as removing the cost of the processor from the product, the use of remote computing allows the manufacturer to implement upgrades and additional services, such as paid for add-on features.
 The product becomes a platform for selling additional services.
 Additionally, cloud-based functionality would allow the manufacturer to maintain control of their intellectual property.
 It’s impossible to reverse engineer electronics to get at the smart bit, if it doesn’t reside in the product electronics.

 Taking on the technology challenge